It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 What are lifetime mortgages?

-Lifetime mortgages are a common way for homeowners who have a property worth at least £70,000 and who are aged 55+, to release tax free cash from their homes.
+Lifetime mortgages are a common way for homeowners and home buyers who are aged 55+, to purchase a home, repay a mortgage or release tax-free cash.
 With a lifetime mortgage you can release money as a loan secured against the value of your home.
 Lifetime mortgages can also be used as a loan to buy a new property to live in, the loan would be secured on your new home.

 With lifetime mortgages, you keep ownership of your home in the same way you would with a conventional mortgage.
 The mortgage lender will need to be repaid, generally from the sale of your home, after you either die or move into long-term care.